Zilderlan09/School-Administration-System/README_ENGLISH.md

-# 📚 School Administration System
+# 📚 School Management System

 ## 📋 About the Project

 This system was developed as a project for the **Software Project** course at the **Federal University of Alagoas (UFAL)**, taught by Professor Dr. **Baldoino Fonseca dos Santos Neto**.

-It is a terminal-based school management system designed to support:
+The system manages a school environment, supporting three user roles:

 - 👨‍🎓 Students
 - 👨‍🏫 Staff (Teachers)
-- 👪 Guardians
+- 👪 Guardians (Parents or Legal Representatives)

 Developed by student **Zilderlan Naty dos Santos**.